Nipah Virus (NiV)

 • Natural Reservoir: Fruit Bats (also known as flying foxes) are believed to be the natural reservoir/primary carriers of the Nipah virus.

-• Fever, muscle pain, and respiratory problems (similar to that of influenza).
+• Mild illness: Fever, headache, muscle pain, and respiratory problems (similar to that of influenza).

 • Treatment: NiV is on the top-10 priority list of pathogens identified by the World Health Organization.
 Currently, there are no approved vaccines available against NiV.